At a Glance

 - 5-second test: Due to inconsistent loading speeds for mobile connections, avoid using the 5-second test when using the Mobile Recorder.

 - Avoid too many written-response questions.
-Typing on a mobile device can be cumbersome, and can lead to participant fatigue during the study.
-Use written-response questions sparingly, and where possible use verbal responses instead.
+Typing on a mobile device can be cumbersome, and can lead to contributor fatigue during the study.
+Use written-response questions sparingly, and use verbal responses instead.

-- Direct participants to write their answers to written-response questions in “box below”.
-Some participants begin answering the written-response questions verbally, so the entire response may not be captured in writing.
+- Direct contributors to write their answers to written-response questions in “box below.”
+Some contributors begin answering the written-response questions verbally, so the entire response may not be captured in writing.
 Reminding them to type their answers in the provided box will help you capture the full written response.